Coneja-Chibi/RAGbooks_Rabbit-Augmented-Generation/README.md

 > _Universal RAG system for vectorizing and intelligently injecting any text content—lorebooks, character cards, chat history, or custom documents._

 ---
-# ✨📚 RAGBooks, A Full Vectorization Overhaul 📚✨
+# ✨📚 RAGBooks: A Full Vectorization Overhaul 📚✨
 ## What It Does

 **Complete and total vectorization/databank overhaul.** RAGBooks uses semantic search to find and inject **only the relevant chunks** based on your conversation.
 Vectorize anything.
 Lorebooks, character cards, past conversations, web pages, wikis.
 Let RAG handle smart context injection.